How to Build a DIY Gun Closet Rack for Easy Access

 Tips For Mounting Your Firearms in Your Closet

-Now that your slatwall closet gun storage is completed, you can mount your Rifles, Shotguns, Pistols, Magazines, Silencers, and anything else you want!
+Now that your slatwall closet gun storage is completed, you can mount your Rifles, Shotguns, Pistols, Magazines, Silencers, and anything else you want in this small space!
+Secure behind tamper-resistant hinges and a locking doorknob, this closet gun safe is one of the best places you can keep your firearms!

-The slatwall is convenient because it allows you to test locations and move them as you expand your collection.
+The slatwall is convenient because it allows you to test locations and move them as you expand your collection, and does not rely on wall studs.

 Try locating all your magazines together in one section of the closet display.
 Alternatively, you can mount matching firearms and their mags together for easier access!